xthemadgenius/btcrec-cli/docs/Usage_Examples/basic_seed_recoveries.md

 **Wallets with Compatibility Issues**(Due to not following derivation standards...)

 * Atomic Wallet.
-(Non-Standard and Unknown derivation ETH (And all ERC20 tokens), XRP)
+(Non-Standard derivation for ETH (And all ERC20 tokens), needs to be used with the `--checksinglexpubaddress`, XRP)
 * Abra Wallet.
 (Non-Standard seed format, first word is Non-BIP39 "at", the last 12 are BIP39 (and checksum) but unable to reproduce derivation)

 ## Examples